radcamp/radcamp.github.io/AF-Biota/01_cluster_basics.md

 Now lets look at the `Per base sequece content`, which FastQC highlights with a scary red **X**.
 ![png](01_cluster_basics_files/anolis-base-content.png)

 The squiggles indicate base composition per base position averaged across the reads.
 It looks like the signal FastQC is concerned about here is related to the *extreme* base composition bias of the first 5 positions.
-We happen to know this is a result of the restriction overhang, and so is in fact of no concern.
+We happen to know this is a result of the restriction enzyme overhang present in all reads (`TGCAT` in this case for the EcoT22I enzyme used), and so it is in fact of no concern.
 Now lets look at `Adapter Content`:

 ![png](01_cluster_basics_files/anolis-adapters.png)